AIalchemistART/scms-starter-kit/SCMS_STARTUP_PROMPT.md

 ---

-This is TRUE SCMS v1.3 - automatic, temporal, use-validated, with soft enforcement.
+This is TRUE SCMS v1.4 - automatic, temporal, use-validated, with adaptive thresholds and soft enforcement.
 Let's build!
 ```

 ---